mcneel/developer.rhino3d.com/_guide_topics/rhinomobile/installing_tools_windows.md

 ## Install Xcode (Optional)

 [Xcode](https://developer.apple.com/xcode/) is Apple's development platform and IDE.
 This step is optional and only required if you want to build for iOS.
-You will need to preform this step on your Mac build box running OS X.
+You will need to preform this step on your Mac build box running macOS.

 #### Step-by-Step